ClangBuiltLinux/IWYUScripts/README.md

 # IWYUScripts
 Miscellaneous scripts used to automated include-what-you-use on the linux kernel will be found here

+To run any of these scripts.
 Run in the kernel repository
 ```bash
 make LLVM=1 defconfig all compile_commands.json -j $(nproc)
 ```

-Once that is finished run
+## single_iwyu.py

 ```bash
 ./single_iwyu.py -c compile_commands.json -s specific_file.c